harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 CDS-42643

 Added a check which checks for old git sync and if old gitsync is enabled git details will be shown on the pipeline list.
-This is completely a new change and doesn’t affect any existing flows
+This is completely a new change and doesn't affect any existing flows

 CI-5235